Kris Bryant Player Props: Rockies vs. Dodgers

 - Bryant hit .306 with 12 doubles, five home runs and 17 walks.

-- He homered in 9.5% of his games last season (42 in all), leaving the ballpark in 2.8% of his trips to the dish.
+- He hit a home run in 9.5% of his games last season (42 in all), leaving the ballpark in 2.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.